srobo/kitbook/docs/competition/team-support/battery-charging.md

     - 1 x Charged Battery Box (18L RUB), clearly labelled
     - 1 x Damaged battery box (18L RUB), clearly labelled, red taped
     - At least one roll of red insulating tape
+    - A Radio for contacting the health and safety officer.
     - Example good batteries (one brand new, one squidgy)

 ### Safe Use of Battery Charging Equipment - Battery Charging Station